 Director, Master of Arts in Leadership Program

-Before Trinity, Dr. Carlson served as a pastor, dean of graduate studies and Christian education professor at Grace University (Omaha), and global training director for Awana Clubs International.
-Areas of research and teaching interest include leadership, educational ministry - family/youth, and ministry skill development.
-He has authored and edited a variety of books including Rock Solid Teacher; Discover the Joy of Teaching Like Jesus (Bethany), and Understanding Teaching Effective Biblical Teaching for the 21st Century (Evangelical Training Association).
+Before Trinity, Dr. Carlson served as a pastor (13 years); dean of graduate studies and Christian education professor at Grace University (Omaha); and global training director for Awana Clubs International.
+Areas of research and teaching interest include leadership, educational ministry - family/youth and ministry skill development.
+He has authored and edited a variety of books including Understanding Teaching Creatively Prompting Biblical Life-Change (Evangelical Training Association) and Rock Solid Teacher; Discover the Joy of Teaching Like Jesus (Bethany).
 Dr. Carlson is an associate instructor with Walk Thru the Bible and often speaks in ministry and leadership settings.
 Dr. Carlson is the Director of the Division of Biblical, Religious and Philosophical Studies.